There is an option now on your profile page

 - The story also includes an in-depth discussion of why, in a society where robots are everywhere, the Three Laws can be a bad thing.

 - The golems of Discworld are not specifically Three Laws Compliant as such, but more or less bound to obey instructions and incapable of harming humans.
 However, this doesn't stop the common perception of golems from running towards the aforementioned Frankenstein model, and golems are known for following orders indefinitely until explicitly told to stop.
 Going Postal, however, parodied the Three Laws: con man Moist Lipwig has been turned into a Boxed Crook with the help of a golem "bodyguard."
 He's informed that in Ankh-Morpork, the First Law has been amended: "...Unless Ordered To Do So By Duly Constituted Authority."
 Which basically means the first two laws have been inverted, with a little access control sprinkled on.
+They also have a limited Second/Third law reversal, as they will not accept orders to commit suicide, and in some cases have been authorized to kill people who try.

 - In Edward Lerner's story "What a Piece of Work is Man", a programmer tells the AI he's creating to consider himself bound by the Three Laws.
 Shortly thereafter, the AI commits suicide due to conflicting imperatives.